sassoftware/model-management-resources/samples/README.md

 This directory also contains sample workflow templates and sample code for creating custom KPI data.

+_Note: Contributions from users other than the SAS Model Manager support team can be added to the external-samples subdirectories.
+For example, external Python model samples can be placed in the [/Python_Models/external-samples](./Python_Models/external-samples/README.md) subdirectory._

 ## Python Models

 The following sample data and models are available in the [Python Models](./Python_Models) section of the samples directory: